geovannyjs/sql-string-ts/README.md

 Works with [mysql](https://www.npmjs.com/package/mysql), [mysql2](https://www.npmjs.com/package/mysql2) and [postgres](https://www.npmjs.com/package/pg)

-It is not an ORM or Query Builder, it just try to rely on Typescript types to make the sql strings safer.
+It is not an ORM or Query Builder, it just try to rely on Typescript types to make the SQL strings safer.

 ```js
 import { schema, SQL, bind } from 'sql-string-ts'